priyanka789-tech/basic_understanding/README.md

 # basic_understanding
-this is demofor git and github
+this is demofor git and github.